Scene¶

 A Scene manages a collection of Entities and a CollisionSystem.
 It is responsible for updating and drawing all entities it contains.
 Scenes provide lifecycle hooks (init(), update(), draw()) to manage gameplay segments.

 Scenes are the primary organizational unit in PixelRoot32, similar to levels or screens in other game engines.
-Each scene can contain up to MAX_ENTITIES (32) entities.
+Each scene can contain up to MAX_ENTITIES (default 32; defined in platforms/EngineConfig.h) entities, and drawing uses up to MAX_LAYERS (default 3; defined in platforms/EngineConfig.h) render layers.

 Namespace¶